topstock/web-sprint-challenge-advanced-state-management/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What problem does the context API help solve?
+  Context API makes it easier to pass data to deeply nested components - specially data that can become unmanageable when passing through every level of a omponent tree.

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+ Actions are the types of changes that a finite set of state can make.
+ Actions are a collection of transition descriptions, each an object which includes only a type and an optionally payload.
+ They are sent to a reducer through a component's handler function via a dispatch call on it's action creator.

+ Reducers are decentralized pure functions.
+ They are a limited set of transitions of finite slices state.
+ They can take payloads to use in generating new states to set state.
+ They are sent to a store that uses them to set state.

+ Stores are the only sources of specific immutable states (data) and reducers (logic) within an App.
+ Stores can be connected to components without regard to nesting and pass data and logic.
+ Stores use dispatch through connected components to send actions to reducers.

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+Primarily, redux-thunk allows for action-creators to dispatch multiple actions.
+Action creators can use redux-thunk to use promise based HTTP client requests, and other AJAX requests.
+These types of action creators can be used in asynchronous routing.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Redux is my preferred state management system because it is easier to track large data or complex component trees.
+A Finite State Machine model and a little whiteboarding make it highly predictable.
+It's history tracking makes it highly debuggable.
+It's separation of concerns makes it super flexible and reusable.